darktable-org/dtdocs/content/preferences-settings/processing.md

 : lanczos3 can cause pixel overshoots leading to artefacts but sometimes gives a more crisp visual appearance.
 This option is therefore only provided for transforming (scaling) algorithms and is the default value.

-3D lut root folder
+LUT 3D root folder
-: Define the root folder (and sub-folders) containing Lut files used by the [_lut 3D_](../module-reference/processing-modules/lut-3D.md) module
+: Define the root folder (and sub-folders) containing Lut files used by the [_LUT 3D_](../module-reference/processing-modules/lut-3D.md) module

 auto-apply pixel workflow defaults
 : Choose which modules and module order are applied to new RAW image edits by default: